NeiloErnesto89/interactive-project2/README.md

 [Bootstrap 4 docs here](https://getbootstrap.com/docs/4.0/examples/cover/)

-I found [css-tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) to be of some help with a guide on the flexbox and also for my [background image](https://css-tricks.com/perfect-full-page-background-image/)

-I also read the examples from the Sample Project section to help guide for the project and the Readme and incorporated some sections such as the Deployment section on my Readme - [here](https://courses.codeinstitute.net/courses/course-v1:codeinstitute+FE+2017_T3/courseware/c75714c9636b4cf59120d60acbec6ffd/f851a16813f14b3aae7bd1e6560443cd/?activate_block_id=block-v1%3Acodeinstitute%2BFE%2B2017_T3%2Btype%40sequential%2Bblock%40f851a16813f14b3aae7bd1e6560443cd)

-I also very often referred to [Stack Overflow](https://stackoverflow.com/) for a number of queries but never took any snippets directly as there were often conflicting advice or non applicable on the queries I had made but they were still helpful nonetheless.
+I also very often referred to [Stack Overflow](https://stackoverflow.com/) for a number of queries but never took any snippets directly as there was sometimes conflicting advice or it was not fully applicable with regards to the queries I had made but they were still helpful nonetheless.

-Slack and the Tutor were also very decent resources and helped me out whenever I was in need.
+My mentor Maranatha, the Tutor Support Page and  Slack channels were also very helpful resources and they were a brilliant resource that aided me in my endeavours whenever I was in need.

 ### Content